Duncan’s Inflector for velut

 The Inflector can generate forms for every lemma in my collection, and I can now say I’m happy with those forms for most of my lemmata.
 Many of the forms that I have checked are now visible on the velut website.
 (As of late July 2024, I’ve published my generated forms for all lemmata except verbs.)
 But I haven’t reviewed the forms for all lemmata, so it will be a while until the entire output of the Inflector is visible on velut.

-Once I have finished reviewing the output, and then completed a few more tasks, I will be able to deprecate the Excel file and have everything getting derived from my Json data.
-(This will also make it easier for me to add lemmata to velut, or delete lemmata from it, since I’ll be editing the Json and not Excel.)
+Once I have finished reviewing the output, and then completed a few more tasks, I will have no more use for the Excel file.
+Everything will be getting derived from my Json data.
+This will also make it easier for me to add lemmata to velut, or delete lemmata from it, since I’ll be editing the Json and not Excel.

 For more information, I have a page about “de-Excellation” on velut, with statistics that update themselves whenever I refresh my local database with the Inflector’s output.
 And on GitHub I have a checklist of steps that I am working through.